Global Minimum Tax on Billionaires: Addressing Tax Evasion and Wealth Inequality

 Global coordinated action

 The international agreement concluded in 2021 between 140 countries should limit the ability of multinationals to reduce their taxes by recording their profits in low-tax countriessetting a global floor of 15% for corporate taxes from next year, even though it has “been considerably weakened”according to the observatory.
 “What many thought impossible, today we know it is possible”, said Gabriel Zucman.
 The next logical step is toapply to billionaires, and not just to multinationals, he added.
-A “coalition of willing countries” could unilaterally pave the way, he believes, even in the absence of a vast international campaign in favor of a minimum tax on billionaires.
+A “coalition of willing countries” might unilaterally pave the way, he believes, even in the absence of a vast international campaign in favor of a minimum tax on billionaires.

 If the end of banking secrecy and the minimum corporate tax have put an end to decades of competition between countries in terms of tax rates, part of the assets still escape tax, according to the report.
 The wealthy, for example, increasingly park their funds in real estate rather than offshore accounts, while businesses can exploit loopholes in the 15% minimum corporate tax.
 Furthermore, governments are increasingly competing to attract investments through subsidies, particularly for green energy producers even if, estimates the Observatory, this remains “less damaging” than standard tax competition because of the potential to accelerate the energy transition.